 In making hoisting easier, especially from a windward pouch, place another set of marks on the sheets.
 With the sail hoisted as before, take each of the spinnaker clews in turn to a point 1m (3ft) ahead of the forestay and pull the sheet tight and cleat then mark at the cleat.
 Before hoisting, cleat the guy at the mark making the pole easier to fit.

-Chute systems have a bell-shaped mouth set into the foredeck ahead of, or to the side of, the forestay and built into the sailing dinghy.
+[ Spinnaker chute systems ] are an open moulded mouth set into the foredeck ahead of, or to the side of, the forestay and built into the sailing dinghy.

-The advantage of a chute system is the spinnaker does not become twisted when hoisted and lowered.
-Chute system spinnakers are often given a silicone finish which reduces friction and sheds water rapidly, as there is a tendency for a chute to funnel water over the sail when stowed.
+The advantage of this spinnaker handling system is the spinnaker does not become twisted when hoisted and lowered.
+Chute system spinnakers are often given a silicone finish which reduces friction and sheds water rapidly, as there is a tendency for the spinnaker chute to funnel water over the sail when stowed.

 Releasing the halyard and pulling on the downhaul collapses the sail and it is drawn into the chute ready to be hoisted once again.
 A spinnaker chute system allows the sail to be hoisted and lowered effortlessly even when on a beam reach but to be safe in strong winds, bear away to a broad reach or run before hoisting or lowering.

 Importantly, the spinnaker should be packed without twists in its chute before the sailing dinghy goes afloat or else it will be difficult to set the sail.
 On dry land, attach the halyard, sheets and downhaul to the spinnaker then hoist the sail ensuring it is not twisted.